dinh-k/household-rent-prediction/README.md

 ## Background and Overview
 Understanding the factors driving rent variability is essential for property managers and policymakers to ensure effective pricing and equitable housing policies.
 This project investigates the factors influencing household monthly rent using data from the [2019 American Community Survey (ACS)](2019ACS_housing.csv).
 By leveraging statistical models, we aim to offer recommendations for property managers and policymakers.

-The project focuses on:
-1. **Household Income**: Analyzing its correlation with rent costs.
-2. **Property Features**: Evaluating the impact of the number of rooms and utility costs.
-3. **Internet Access**: Exploring its association with higher rent prices.
-4. **Categorical Predictions**: Differentiating "high rent" and "low rent" households using logistic regression.

-Technical details, including the data processing steps and analysis scripts, are available [here](household_rent_prediction.ipynb).
+Comprehensive technical details, including data processing steps, code, and full analysis, are available in [household_rent_prediction.ipynb](household_rent_prediction.ipynb).

-## Data Overview
+## Data Structure & Initial Checks
 Our 2019 American Community Survey (ACS) dataset involves over 3.5 million households.
 We preprocessed the data to handle missing values, normalize skewed variables via square root transformations, and simplify categorical variables.
 This resulted in 361 cleaned observations.
 Key variables include:
 - Response Variable: Monthly Rent each household pays in a month, in rounded dollar amounts.
 - Explanatory Variables: